This is such a delicious dish with all of it’s varied textures from the grain, sauce, crunchy basil and almonds!

 - Heirloom Tomato Black Quinoa – whole recipe

-Wash the basil, but dry them completely or they won’t get crispy.
+Wash basil, but make sure to dry them completely or they won’t get crispy.

 Preheat the oven to 325°F.

-Pick the basil off the stems and only use the same size leaves or check on them early and take out the small leaves and return the others to the oven.
+Pick basil off the stems and only use the same size leaves or check on them early and take out small leaves and return the others to the oven.

-On a baking sheet spread out the basil leaves in a single layer and sprinkle with little olive oil and lightly salt.
-Gently toss the leaves with your hands to cover them in oil.
+On a baking sheet spread out basil leaves in a single layer and sprinkle with little olive oil and lightly salt.
+Gently toss leaves with your hands to cover them in oil.